xma711/notebook/security/buffer_overflow/README.md

 (at this point, we can actually see the the assembly for sample_function too.
 This means all the instructions are placed inside the memory already)

-in the current stack, the smaple_function instruction is loaded at 0x4005fd in my case.
+in the current stack, the sample_function instruction is loaded at 0x4005fd in my case.
 The next instruction is at 0x400602.
 The address for the next instruction is important, because this is the location of the memory the sample_function should return to after it is done.